Western embarks on its sixth strategic summer conservation campaign – and is seeking support from building occupants.

 Over the years, Western has built capacity in its infrastructure to divert and reduce the flow of chilled water to the buildings.
 Over the last few years Facilities management installed energy valves that regulate the flow and optimize the temperature differential.
 The chiller plants then “follow” the load, ramping down the chilled water productions and hence, reducing the demand.

-The following downloadable poster can be printed and posted in your common area(s) to help remind colleagues of the conservation campaign; AMPing Down poster
+Downloadable poster can be printed and posted in your common area(s) to help remind colleagues of the conservation campaign; AMPing Down poster

 The campus community can monitor the energy use of any building across campus – using Western’s Real Time Energy Dashboard.